dchequer/pure_pursuit_controller/README.md

   ```bash
   ros2 launch pure_pursuit_controller pure_pursuit.launch.py
   ```
 - Record waypoints by clicking 2D Goal Pose in RViz.
+(TODO: currently you need to manually run "waypoint_recorder")
 - Visualize waypoints and track the path in real-time.
+- Send commands to car to drive.

 ## Dependencies